New entrants to farming

 Farming Opportunities for New Entrants (FONE) group

 We set up the FONE group in late 2016 to provide a co-ordinated approach to developing opportunities for new entrants.
-So far, FONE has helped around 60 new entrants into the agricultural sector by providing over 90 opportunities and over 6,400 hectares of land.
+So far, FONE has helped over 80 new entrants into the agricultural sector by providing over 124 opportunities and nearly 7,500 hectares of land.

 Find out more: Farming Opportunities for New Entrants Group

 We work with a number of organisations to identify possible opportunities across Scotland.
-The spring 2019 land opportunities have already been advertised and are now closed to applicants.
-We will publicise opportunities when they are available.
+The 2023 land opportunities are advertised below:

 New entrants schemes/finance

-Through the Scottish Rural Development Programme (SRDP) we have helped more than 250 new agricultural businesses and assisted hundreds of other business development projects with around £24 million of support.
+The Scottish Rural Development Programme (SRDP) 2014-20 included three dedicated grant schemes that helped kick-start more than 250 new agricultural businesses and assisted hundreds of other business development projects with around £24 million of support.
+These were the only type of their kind across the UK and proved extremely popular leading to their early closure in 2018 when their budgets were fully committed.

 Advice and mentoring